MikeSpa/DamnVulnerableDeFi/WRITEUP.md

 0x208242c40acdfa9ed889e685c23547acbed9befc60371e9875fbcd736340bb48
 ```
 The privates keys belong to two of the trusted oracles.
 Once we have access to two of the three oracles, we simply lower the price of the NFT before buying one and then raise the price to the balance of the exchange and sell the nft to drain all ETH fro m the contract.

+## 8) Puppet
+*Uniswap liquidity pool*

+We need to take all token from the lending pool.
+To withdraw the token, we need to deposit a collaterl of ETH.
+The price of DVT per ETH is determined by a uniswap exchange.
+We first need to devalue the DVT token on uniswap.
+Once that is done, we can borrow all the DVT in the lending pool with just under 10 ETH.
+We then deposit the DVT in uniswap to get ETH back and revalue the DVT.